imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 We have discussed **\[\[Prototype\]\]**. _It's nothing but a standard notation to designate the prototype of an object._ Many developers get confused with **.prototype** object, which is an entirely different thing.

-Let's explore the .prototype object.
+Let's explore the **.prototype** object.

 In JavaScript, there are many ways of creating an Object.
 One way is using a constructor function.
-Following is how you create a constructor function :
+Following is how you create and use a constructor function :

-    function SmartPhone() {}
+    function SmartPhone() {
+      this.type = 'smartphone';
+    }

     // creating an object from constructor function let mobile = new SmartPhone();